 Metrics are essential to determine the performance of a clinical trial.
 However, defining what those metrics are, how to select them and why they’re valuable is not a straightforward process.

-is more easily collected and aggregated.
+Technology used in clinical trials has made standardization of metrics far simpler, as data is more easily collected and aggregated.
 Having standardized metrics makes it easier for all clinical trial stakeholders to understand why these measurements are being used.
 However, as we will see later on, standardization of metrics can sometimes result in missed KPIs and KRIs are specific to a particular trial.

 In this post, we explore the importance of getting the selection of clinical trial metrics correct and how best to ensure that all stakeholders understand what they mean and why they’re being used.